CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Overview.md

 ## Architecture

 - **Azure Portal** : The Azure Portal is a unified web-based console that provides a comprehensive interface for managing Azure resources.
 It allows users to build, manage, and monitor everything from simple web apps to complex cloud applications.
-- **Azure AI Studio** : Azure AI Studio is a development environment for building, training, and deploying AI models.
+- **Azure AI Foundry** : Azure AI Foundry is a development environment for building, training, and deploying AI models.
 It provides tools and services to streamline the AI development lifecycle, including data preparation, model training, evaluation, and deployment.
 - **Content Safety Studio** : Content Safety Studio is a suite of tools within Azure that provides capabilities for moderating and filtering content to ensure it meets safety and compliance standards.
 It includes text moderation and image moderation services.

 ## Architecture Diagram: